roydegeest/rakwireless-docs/docs/en-us/deployment-guide/amazon-web-service/configure-your-gateway.md

   caption="Gateway MQTT Bridge Protocol"
 />

-2. Next, go to the LoRa® Gateway MQTT Bridge tab.
-Enable the functionality by with the blue slider and choose the type of LoRa® Network Server you are going to be using .
+2. Next go to the LoRa Gateway MQTT Bridge sub-menu.
+Enable the functionality by with the blue slider and choose the type of LoRa Network Server you are going to be using (this is important as there is difference in the MQTT topic templates, JSON vs Protobuf, for 2x vs 3x respectively).

-3. Set the address to the address of the AWS Instance and the port to 1883, Save and Apply.
+3. Lastly set the address to the address of the AWS Instance and the port to 1883, Save and Apply.

 <rk-img
   src="/assets/images/deployment-guide/amazon-web-service/chirpstack-gateway-mqtt-param.jpg"